History shows it is not possible to insulate yourself from the consequences of others holding money that is harder than yours. — Saifedean Ammous

 A Central Bank also regulates financial entities and acts as a lender of last resort to them, especially to those considered “too-big-to-fail” or “too-connected-to-fail”.

-The interest it earns through its assets is remitted to the government, although part is used to cover wages and costs.
+The interest it earns through its assets is remitted to the government.